 Free Medical Care Available Weekly

-All New Yorkers face a variety of health hazards – but for those without health insurance, a job, a home, or any advocates to speak up for them, New York City can be a difficult place to get proper medical care.
+For those who live on the streets, who have no home, job, or advocate to speak up for them, New York City can be a difficult place to get proper medical care.

-It is through The Bowery Mission's meal programs and outreach programs that we are able to meet the poor and homeless men and women, and invite them to use the medical clinic services.
+The Bowery Mission's meal programs and outreach programs enable us to meet men and women in crisis and invite them to use our medical clinic services.
 For those who are struggling with substance abuse or addictions, we are able to offer them opportunities in our residential recovery programs for men and for women.